sockeye-d/sockeye-d.github.io/posts/godot-serialization.md

 If I'm looking for an easy way to serialize lots of data, I normally reach for [`#!gdscript var_to_bytes(variant)`](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html#class-globalscope-method-var-to-bytes).

+## Beyond the standard library

+There are even more options than explored here.
+For example, you could use a [SQLite](https://godotengine.org/asset-library/asset/1686) database for high-performance queries.
+You could use [YAML](https://godotengine.org/asset-library/asset/3774) or [TOML](https://godotengine.org/asset-library/asset/3395) for more exotic markup languages.
+You could write your own if the standard library's offerings didn't meet your requirements.

 ## Which one's the best?

 The one that's best depends entirely on your needs.

-I wouldn't recommend ever using ConfigFile for anything — its API is just so bad compared to the other options explored here.
+* I wouldn't recommend ever using ConfigFile for anything — its API is just so bad compared to the other options explored here.

-JSON is an industry standard well-rounded option.
+* JSON is an industry standard well-rounded option.
 It's not specifically good for anything in particular, but it's widely used, many tools and languages accept it out of the box (except Java), and it's very well supported.

-Custom resources excel when you don't need the files to be easily human editable and you're okay with putting in a little more effort to set up the resource classes.
+* Custom resources excel when you don't need the files to be easily human editable and you're okay with putting in a little more effort to set up the resource classes.
 Its API is *very* simple, however, the fact that they can't be serialized to a String directly can be limiting in some cases.

-var_to_str and var_to_bytes are just so simple and straightforward.
+* var_to_str and var_to_bytes are just so simple and straightforward.
 They can be serialized directly into a string or to raw bytes, which can then be transmitted over the network, saved to a file, or shown to the user.
 They aren't as easily human-editable as JSON, nor do they have the industry support, but their convenience is unmatched.

 For [sunfish](https://github.com/sockeye-d/sunfish), I use [`#!gdscript var_to_bytes(variant)`](https://docs.godotengine.org/en/stable/classes/class_%40globalscope.html#class-globalscope-method-var-to-bytes) in combination with zstd compression to save and load the project files, since it's so much simpler conceptually and practically to use.

-## Beyond the standard library

-There are even more options than explored here.
-For example, you could use a [SQLite](https://godotengine.org/asset-library/asset/1686) database for high-performance queries.
-You could use [YAML](https://godotengine.org/asset-library/asset/3774) or [TOML](https://godotengine.org/asset-library/asset/3395) for more exotic markup languages.
-You could write your own if you hated the rest of the options.
-While I'm satisfied with Godot's built-in options, you can always go further than this.